 THIRD SUNDAYS: Vital Conversations: An interactive video series on racial justice.
 Vital conversations are essential for every Christian community that strives to deepen individual and corporate faith and worship, bring new people into relationship with God, and to make a credible witness to the power of Christ and His church to transform the world for the better.
 These sessions from the General Commission on Race and Religion of the UMC will nudge you into conversation about the challenges of race, culture, and oppression in the church and world today.
 Read more about our meetings and future plans.

 (TBA in 2019) Faithful Living — Telling Our Stories Stories can open our eyes into the workings of God in the world and in our day-to-day lives.
 We just need to think about the story in terms of finding the “god moment” — when the unexpected happens, or we find ourselves helping another, or we see small actions of love between strangers.
 Learn how to look for holy moments as we hear stories of witnessing the unexpected from fellow congregants.
 Next meeting TBA.

 DISABILITY AWARENESS TALKS

 Are you curious about the challenges faced by those with disabilities?
 Do you have a disability and want to share your experiences?
+Join us for Disability Awareness Talks this winter and spring!
+Each talk will begin with a presentation by a person experienced with the disability, and then will open up to group conversation.
 Becoming more aware is the first step in being more welcoming.